melato/lxops/README.md

 # Examples
 You can find examples in the separate [lxops.examples](https://github.com/melato/lxops.examples) repository.

-Here is a simple configuration file:
+Here is a simple configuration file (example.yaml):

 ```
 #lxops-v1